ssnum/js-tic-tac-toe/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
-2. Click on a cell in the game board to place your marker (X or O).
+1. Click on a cell in the game board to place your marker (X or O).
-3. The game will automatically switch turns between Player 1 (X) and Player 2 (O).
+2. The game will automatically switch turns between Player 1 (X) and Player 2 (O).
-4. Continue taking turns until one player wins or the game ends in a draw.
+3. Continue taking turns until one player wins or the game ends in a draw.
-5. Click the "Restart" button to start a new game.
+4. Click the "Restart" button to start a new game.

 ## Customization